NAIT evolves to meet industry demands

 Northern Alberta Institute of Technology (NAIT) recently opened its new Melton Crane and Hoisting Building at the Spruce Grove Campus to meet the demand of the construction and energy industries.
 The Crane and Hoisting Equipment Operator program is just one of 33 offered at NAIT’s School of Skilled Trades.

-The original Crane and Hoisting program capacity of approximately 275 students was not enough to meet the demand of about 500 new workers from the Alberta government.
+The original Crane and Hoisting program capacity of approximately 275 students was not enough to meet the demand of about 500 new workers predicted by the Alberta government.
 The school had no choice but to expand so it first moved to a temporary space, but the program quickly outgrew that as well.

 “We couldn’t expand to meet the demand for apprenticeship training,” said Malcolm Haines, dean of the School of Skilled Trades.
 “I started to seriously look for a permanent home for a program that could handle any growth needs for the next 25 to 50 years.”